chienchi/FaQCs/README.md

 ---------------
 VERSION HISTORY
 ---------------
+======== Version 1.2
+- add -adapter and -artifactFile for filtering reads with Adapters/Primers and other contaminations
+- require String::Approx module from CPAN for above function

 ======== Version 1.1
 New features and changes in illumina_fastq_qc  version 1.1 with respect to version 1.0: